Romani people: Voluntarily assimilated groups

-Some Romani people have been known to assimilate en masse with and even be absorbed by other ethnic groups.
-Assimilated Romani people often keep their identity a secret from outsiders, so it is very hard to determine the extent to which Romani peoples voluntarily assimilate into Gadjo society.
+Some Romani groups have been absorbed by other ethnic groups.
+Assimilated Romani people often keep their identity a secret from outsiders, obscuring the extent to which Romani people voluntarily assimilate.

-The most notable case of large-scale Romani assimilation is of the Romani Crimean Tatars.
-Several independent waves of Romani people undertook complete or near-complete assimilation into the Crimean Tatar people.
-Romani Crimean Tatars are the fourth largest subethnic group of the Crimean Tatar nation.
-For centuries, the Crimean Roma have worked as artisans, musicians, entertainers, and in a variety of blue-collar professions such as porters and blacksmiths.
-Almost all Romani Crimean Tatars living in Crimea today are legally Gadjo because they are recorded as ethnic Crimean Tatars, not Roma, in their internal passports and national censuses and consider their Crimean Tatar identity to be their primary identity.
-Mixed marriages between Romani Crimean Tatars and other Crimean Tatars without Romani backgrounds are accepted by the Crimean Roma.
+The most notable case of large-scale Romani assimilation is the Romani Crimean Tatars.
+Independent waves of Romani people completely or nearly-completely assimilated into the Crimean Tatar people.
+Romani Crimean Tatars are the fourth largest subgroup of the Crimean Tatar nation.

+For centuries, the Crimean Roma worked as artisans, musicians, entertainers, and in blue-collar professions such as porters and blacksmiths.
+Almost all Romani Crimean Tatars living in Crimea are legally Gadjo because they are recorded as ethnic Crimean Tatars on their passports and censuses and consider their Crimean Tatar identity to be primary.
+Mixed marriages between Romani Crimean Tatars and other Crimean Tatars without Romani backgrounds are accepted by Crimean Roma.
 Many prominent Crimean Tatar celebrities are of Romani descent, such as Enver Sherfedinov and Sabriye Erecepova.
-Historian Olga Kucherenko postulates that while Crimean Tatars were in exile, additional Romani people of non-Crimean origin were also absorbed into the Romani Crimean Tatars.
+Historian Olga Kucherenko postulates that while Crimean Tatars were in exile, additional Romani people of non-Crimean origin were similarly absorbed.

-In Basque Country, the Erromintxela people are assimilated descendants of a 15th-century wave of Kalderash Roma, who entered the Basque Country via France.
-Both ethnically, linguistically, and culturally, they are distinct from the Caló-speaking Romani people in Spain and the Cascarot Romani people of the Northern Basque Country.
-Over time the Erromintxela replaced many of their Romani customs with Gadjo Basque customs.
-Their Erromintxela language is a mixture of Basque and the Romani languages, but there are very few speakers left due to assimilation.
-The younger generation of Erromintxela Roma are overwhelmingly shifting away from their Erromintxela language in favor of the Basque and Spanish languages.
+In Basque Country, the Erromintxela people are assimilated descendants of a 15th-century wave of Kalderash Roma, who entered Basque Country via France.
+Both ethnically, linguistically, and culturally, they are distinct from Caló-speaking Roma in Spain and the Cascarot Roma of Northern Basque Country.
+Over time the Erromintxela replaced many Romani customs with Gadjo Basque customs.
+Their Erromintxela language is a mixture of Basque and Romani, but it is dying becasue so few speakers are left.

-In the United States, there are an estimated one million Americans who are of Romani descent, although most are not open about their background and keep a low profile.
-Most Americans know very little about Romani people, so they face less discrimination in the US than Europe, although they can still be victims of anti-Romani racism.
+In the United States, an estimated one million Americans are of Romani descent, although most obscure their background and keep a low profile.
+Most Americans have little awareness of Romani people, who face less discrimination there than in Europe.
 Prominent Americans of Romani descent include Charlie Chaplin and President Bill Clinton.